Out-Law News 1 min. read

 Pickles approves two Gloucestershire developments

-Secretary of State for Communities and Local Government Eric Pickles has granted planning permission on appeal to two separate development proposals for a total of 289 homes in Tetbury, Gloucestershire.
+Secretary of State Eric Pickles has granted planning permission for a total of 1,000 homes in Gloucestershire.

 We are processing your request. \n Thank you for your patience.
 An error occurred.
 This could be due to inactivity on the page - please try again.